Strength verification of machine components according to FKM guideline

 • Areas of application and scope

-• Determination of notch stresses on components and structural stresses on welds
+• Determination of notch stresses on components and structural stresses on weld seams

-• Comparison of nominal stress concept with local stress concept
+• Comparison of nominal voltage concept with local voltage concept

 • Static strength verification